Nathan McAvoy: Later career

 It was announced on 28 April 2006 that Nathan had joined Wigan Warriors on a months loan.
 A day later it was announced that Leeds Rhinos had released Nathan from his contract.

 Nathan was awarded with a 1-year contract at the JJB Stadium this season after successfully helping the Wigan club survive relegation last season.

 It was announced 2 February 2007 that Nathan was not offered a contract with Wigan and will be returning to Bradford for the 2007 season taking the squad number 2.

 In August 2007 it was announced that Nathan would be released at the end of 2007.

-In December 2007, it was announced that Nathan had signed a part-time contract to play with Leigh Centurions (Heritage № 1293) for the 2008 season.
+In December 2007, it was announced that Nathan had signed a part-time contract to play with Leigh Centurions for the 2008 season.

 Representative career

 In 1994, McAvoy played for Great Britain under-21s against Australia.

 McAvoy won caps for England while at Salford in 1996 against Wales, and while at Bradford Bulls in 1999 against France, and France (sub).

 During his time at Salford, McAvoy was given the captaincy of the Great Britain Academy squad when they toured in New Zealand.
 He was also selected in the England squad for the 1996 European Championship, and he made his début against Wales before being named in the squad for the 2000 World Cup.